AmandaArenales/ComIT_Exercises_Python/README.md

 1. Make a class called Person with the following conditions: Its attributes are: name, age, id, gender (M male, F female), weight and height.
 We do not want direct access to them.
 Think which access modifier is the most appropriate, also its type.
 If you want to add some extra attribute you can do it: [`person.py`](https://github.com/AmandaArenales/ComIT_Exercises_Python/blob/main/P4_Python/person.py)

-1. Create a class called Password with the following conditions: It has the length and password attributes. [`password.py`](https://github.com/AmandaArenales/ComIT_Exercises_Python/blob/main/P4_Python/password.py)
+1. Create a class called Password with the following conditions: It has the length and password attributes: [`password.py`](https://github.com/AmandaArenales/ComIT_Exercises_Python/blob/main/P4_Python/password.py)

 ## P5_Python